brry/course/uni.md

 * it will be necessary to complete homework exercises taking about 1-4 hours per week.

 **Part 2** (2 ECTS) will either continue in the same time slot or be held as a block course in Nov/Dec/Jan, depending on participants' desires.
-A solid basic R knowledge (as taught in part 1) is needed for this part.
+A solid basic R knowledge (as taught in part 1) is needed for this part!

 The course language will be German or English, depending on the participants.